9413d5ff2a0b4f237a264010b65350e7/TAG/etc/lodging.md

 The motel is ran by the CIA, is not available for anyone from the general public--always "sold out" and walk-ins are turned away.

 ## Legacy at Riverdale
 This residential apartment community is  ran by the CIA and federal government as a "kill facility."

 ## Phoenix House
-This residential apartment community is  used by the CIA.
+This residential apartment community was built by the CIA.
+It is built over the "bottomless pit" or "abyss" in the Book of Revelation.